Eugene R. Schlesinger

 Graduate Courses

-PMIN 297: Sacraments and Liturgy.
+PMIN 214: Sacramental Theology.
 4 credits, Santa Clara University, Santa Clara California.
+(Also listed as PMIN 297: Sacraments and Liturgy)

-PLIT 235: The Sacraments of Healing (Graduate Program in Pastoral Ministries).
+PLIT 235: The Sacraments of Healing.
 4 credits, Santa Clara University, Santa Clara California.

 ST740: Advanced Church, Ministry, and Sacraments.
 3 credits, Trinity School for Ministry, Ambridge, Pennsylvania.
 Fall 2017 (Online).